clutter/wt-client/README.md

       object_type: 'button',
       object_name: 'hero_cta',
       // Parameters not included in the above list will be grouped under
-      // a single metadata key
+      // a single metadata key (without any transformation).
       metadata: {
         variant: 'jungle',
         button_color: 'toucan'